nikitaeverywhere/cache-javascript-odm/README.md

 JavaScript Object Data Model - easiest access to InterSystems Caché database from JavaScript.

 ### Note
 This project is a subject of InterSystems innovations school 2015.
-The code in this repository is provided "as-is" and not ready for production use.
+The code in this repository is provided "as-is" and is not ready for potential production use.
+For any further info, questions or requests please, submit [an issue](issues).

 ### Usage
 1. Include to your application script that are included in src/index.html file;